Skip to content

 Guide to Rent Increases

-Rents have risen everywhere in the UK in recent months.
+In recent years, we’ve seen steep rent rises across the UK.
 That might mean you'll be paying more rent if you have to move.
 But there are also rules around how and when your rent can go up during a tenancy.

 To make sure you know what steps to take, we've put together a guide to answer the most common questions about rent increases in Scotland, England and Wales.